 There are many different ways to categorize networks.
 One of the most common ways is to look at the geographic scope of the network.
+Figure 1-2 illustrates three types of networks: local area connected to nine other cities throughout the United States.

-Figure 1-2 illustrates four types of networks: local area networks (LANs), backbone networks (BNs), and wide area networks (WANs).
+FIGURE 1-2 The hierarchical relationship of a LAN to a BN to a WAN.
+BAN = backbone network; LAN = local area network; WAN = wide area network networks (LANs), backbone networks (BNs), and wide area networks (WANs).
 The distinctions among these are becoming blurry because some network technologies now used in LANs were originally developed for WANs, and vice versa.
 Any rigid classification of technologies is certain to have exceptions.

 A local area network (LAN) is a group of computers located in the same general area.
 A LAN covers a clearly defined small area, such as one floor or work area, a single building, or a group of buildings.
-The upper left diagram in Figure 1-2 shows a small LAN located in the records building at the former McClellan Air Force Base in Sacramento.
+The upper-left diagram in Figure 1-2 shows a small LAN located in the records building at the former McClellan Air Force Base in Sacramento.
 LANs support high-speed data transmission compared with standard telephone circuits, commonly operating 100 million bits per second (100 Mbps).
 LANs and wireless LANs are discussed in detail in Chapter 6.